oneforawe/config-repo/config/iterm2/preferences/README.md

 The reference files are copied from `~/Library/Preferences`, and then transformed into xml for inspection.
 They are kept in case things go wrong and there's a need to revert the to original functional files.

+# top-level file

+The top-level file in the `iterm2` folder is an kind of snap-shot/initial preference/config file that is copied over into the `~Library/Preferences/` folder when installing the config files (NOT symbolically linked like all/most of the others, since the Library Preference files cannot be symbolic links) and so it needs to be manually updated.